pofallon/node-loremipstream/README.md

 ## Usage

 ```javascript

 var LoremIpStream = require('loremipstream');

 var lorem = new LoremIpStream(options);

 lorem.pipe(process.stdout);

 ```

-The following options are supported:
+where the following options are supported:

 * size - the total size (in characters) of the stream
 * dataSize - the size (in characters) of each emitted 'data' event